CianMRoche/AstroWiki/Definitions/Object Types.md

 	**Advantages**: does not depend on host galaxy's luminosity or redshift **Disadvantages**: Must have quasar behind

-2. "Down the barrell spectroscopy" Observing the host galaxy's spectrum through the CGM **Advantages**: Probes innermost radii **Disadvantages**: depends on galaxy's flux though, lose radial position information
+2. "Down the barrel spectroscopy" Observing the host galaxy's spectrum through the CGM **Advantages**: Probes innermost radii **Disadvantages**: depends on galaxy's flux though, lose radial position information

 3. Spectroscopic cube around the host galaxy **Advantages**: great spatial info
 	**Disadvantages**: highly eroded by redshift, and requires dense, hot gas

+## Planetary Nebula
+An emission nebula from the outer layers of a dying intermediate mass ($0.8 M_\odot \lesssim M \lesssim 8 M_\odot$) star as the outer envelope expands away after the AGB phase
+- envelope lost from strong stellar winds in AGB phase